Skip to content

 Tellingly, a Level 2 charger is the go-to choice for residential EV charger installation because it provides that peace of mind waking up to a full battery.

 Now, onto the heart of the matter: EV charger installation cost.
-This is where things can get a little tricky because the cost isn’t one-size-fits-all.
+This is where things can get a little tricky because the cost isn't one-size-fits-all.
 It can vary widely based on several factors.
-You know, much like how some folks like their coffee black, while others prefer it with lots of cream and sugar.

 Factors Influencing Installation Cost